Robert Gibbs: Post-government career, 2013–present

 On February 12, 2013, it was announced that Gibbs had been hired as a contributor for cable news channel MSNBC.
 His first appearance was on the same night prior to the 2013 State of the Union Address.
 In June 2012, Gibbs was appointed to the board of directors of Yelp.
 In June 2013, it was announced that Gibbs and Ben LaBolt co-founded a strategic communications practice called The Incite Agency, where he was a partner until 2015.
 He left Incite in 2015 to become chief communications officer for McDonald's Corporation, an office he held until his departure from the company in October 2019.
 In March 2020, he became senior counsel at Bully Pulpit Interactive, which had acquired The Incite Agency in 2016.

 In August 2020, Gibbs became a third co-host of the U.S. political podcast "Hacks On Tap", joining David Axelrod and Mike Murphy.
+In June 2024, Gibbs was announced as Head of Communications for Warner Bros.
+Discovery.

 Personal life

-Gibbs is married to Mary Catherine Gibbs, an attorney, and lives in Alexandria, Virginia with their son, Ethan.
+Gibbs was married to Mary Catherine Gibbs, an attorney, and lived in Alexandria, Virginia with their son, Ethan.
+He owns a vineyard in Oregon with his partner Ann Yu.
 His parents live in Apex, North Carolina, where his mother Nancy is acquisitions director for Duke University Libraries.